Mary of Bourbon: Second negotiation

 As Francis I had once again firmly indicated to James V that a French princess of the royal family would not be available to him since Madeleine was too frail, the negotiation for his alternative marriage to Mary of Bourbon began again in earnest.

 On 3 June 1535, James V wrote from Stirling Castle to Francis I regarding his possible marriage to Madeleine, the treaty, and the alternative offer of Mary of Bourbon.
 He wrote that he had heard from Nicolas Canivet that Mary of Bourbon was a possible bride.
-James V sent the letter with his 'familiar servant,' the herald James Atkenhead, who was told to; 'see and wesie the gentyll woman that is offerit us,' to note her personage, manners, 'having' (deportment) and conversation.
+James V sent the letter with his "familiar servant", the herald James Atkenhead, who was told to; "see and wesie the gentyll woman that is offerit us", to note her personage, manners, 'having' (deportment) and conversation.
 Atkinhead, if satisfied on these points, was to enquire about a dowry for Mary as if she were a daughter of Francis.
 If the business was concluded, Mary should 'haste home' to Scotland with an 'honest train' of gentlewomen before winter.
-James sent letters on the same day with Aikenhead to Philippe Chabot and Anne de Montmorency.
+James sent letters on the same day with Atkenhead to Philippe Chabot and Anne de Montmorency.

 Again, the Duke of Albany briefly entertained the idea that James V might marry Christina of Denmark, now the widowed Duchess of Milan, and James V halted progress on the marriage to Mary of Bourbon.
 At the point, there was also an investigation into the possibility of him marrying his former mistress, Margaret Erskine.
 Then, on 28 December 1535, Aikenhead was sent to France to resume the Vendôme marriage plan and get the best deal for James V. Once again, Atkenhead's instructions included that Mary's train should consist of a 'sobir nummyr' of gentlewomen.
-James V then appointed his 'procurators,' his legal representatives to finalise the match.
+James V then appointed his "procurators", his legal representatives to finalise the match.